-Child Abuse and Neglect, Family and Juvenile Justice Reform
+Child Abuse and Neglect, Family and Juvenile Justice Reform, and Serving America's Military Families

 Approximately 437,300 abused and neglected children live in foster care in the United States.
-Every day, state court judges are faced with difficult decisions impacting these children, continually challenged to find the right solutions in each of their cases.4 In 2020, 34 percent of child maltreatment victims were under age 3, more than half were female (51 percent), 44 percent were white, and the majority (61 percent) experienced neglect.5 In 2020, American Indian/Alaskan Natives, Black, multiple race, Pacific Islander, and Hispanic youth were more likely to be victimized than white youth.6
+Every day, state court judges are faced with difficult decisions impacting these children, continually challenged to find the right solutions in each of their cases.
+In 2020, 34 percent of child maltreatment victims were under age 3.

-In the 1980s, with the implementation of the Adoption Assistance and Child Welfare Act of 19807 juvenile and family court judges became responsible for ensuring that a safe, permanent, and stable home was secured for each abused or neglected child coming before the court.
+In the 1980s, with the implementation of the Adoption Assistance and Child Welfare Act of 1980 juvenile and family court judges became responsible for ensuring that a safe, permanent, and stable home was secured for each abused or neglected child coming before the court.
 The Act addressed the growing concern that children were being "lost" in foster care through the provision of preventive services and permanency planning.
 The law required courts to evaluate the reasonableness of services provided to preserve families, hold periodic review hearings in foster care cases, adhere to deadlines for permanency planning decisions, and comply with procedural safeguards concerning placement and visitation.

-By the early 1990s, law and policymakers were beginning to recognize the need for timely decision-making and active judicial case oversight for abused and neglected children, resulting in the passage in 1997 of the Adoption and Safe Families Act (ASFA),8 which marked the culmination of more than two decades of reform in the child welfare field.
+By the early 1990s, law and policymakers were beginning to recognize the need for timely decision-making and active judicial case oversight for abused and neglected children, resulting in the passage in 1997 of the Adoption and Safe Families Act (ASFA), which marked the culmination of more than two decades of reform in the child welfare field.
 The Act codified many innovative state policies and practices that had emerged to respond to the multiple, often complex, needs of children and families.
 ASFA put time limits in place for permanency and the termination of parental rights so that children are provided safe and stable permanent placements more quickly.
 ASFA established the child's health and safety as the paramount concern in foster care cases.